|Home||About Us||Products||Our Work||News & Deals||Remodeling Tips||Contact Us|

 In order to meet the U-Factor and SHCG requirements, window glass usually has special “Low-E” coatings to reflect infrared and ultraviolet light, keeping inside temperatures steady and UV rays from sunbleaching your furniture and textiles.

 Modern insulated (double- or triple-pane) window glass should contain a non-toxic gas, a natural element mined from the earth, such as Argon or Krypton that is colorless and odorless.
-This gas provides a barrier (a dense gas which keeps heat in or out according to the season) between the outside extreme temperatures and the comfortable inside temperatures.
+This gas provides a density barrier (a dense gas which keeps heat in or out according to the season) between the outside extreme temperatures and the comfortable inside temperatures.
 Keep in mind, there are many types of windows on the market, but the great majority fall into three categories: vinyl, fiberglass and wood.
 Each type has its features, benefits and costs.

 Wood Windows: Wood windows, long the industry standard, have become less popular as other window options have become available.
 Wood windows offer a distinct beauty that natural wood brings: perfect for staining to match your interiors, especially in vintage homes.
 Quality wood windows offer comfort, charm, lasting service and natural warmth and unparalleled beauty.
 Extruded clad and fiberglass exteriors are the best proven exterior sash for natural wood windows.
 Natural wood for this climate, requires protection from warping with materials that will not allow the sash to deflect from weatherstripping.